 You must take time and put in some effort.

-But safely buying ROP property can be worth the effort:
+But buying ROP property can be worth the effort:

 - Most property in Panama is ROP property.

-- ROP property is almost always less expensive than titled real estate.
+- ROP property is typically less expensive than titled real estate.

 We Buy ROP Land

 Almost all the real estate we have bought is ROP.
 And, yes, you can buy it safely.